Find Where Your Seed Phrase Was Stored – Before You Give Up

 SHA-256 checksums are published with every release.
 Verify before running.

-For this audience, open source + offline + local-only + published checksum is a
+For this audience, open source + offline + local-only + published checksum is a stronger trust signal than a cert from a vendor you’ve never heard of.

 System Requirements